-Civil partnership dissolution, divorce or separation can leave non-European Economic Area (EEA) nationals in a vulnerable position and it’s not always clear what their rights are to remain in the UK.
+Civil partnership dissolution, divorce or separation can leave non-UK resident nationals in a vulnerable position in relation to their immigration status, and it’s not always clear what their rights are to remain in the UK.

-We look at some of the immigration options that may be available to non-EU citizens looking to remain in the UK following the breakdown of a relationship.
+We look at some of the immigration options that may be available if you are looking to remain in the UK following the breakdown of a relationship.

-Remaining in UK after relationship breakdown – Retained Right of Residence
+Remaining in UK after relationship breakdown under Retained Right of Residence

-If you are married to an EEA national, you may be eligible to apply to remain in the UK.
+If you are married to an EEA national, you may be eligible to apply to remain in the UK under the Retained Right of Residence.
 You must be able to demonstrate that you were married to an EEA national for at least three years before the commencement of divorce proceedings and that you both lived in the UK for at least twelve months.

 Additionally, you will need to prove that your ex-spouse exercised Treaty Rights for at least three years during the relationship.
 Exercising Treaty Rights means that they worked, studied or had full medical health care insurance.

 If they were paid cash in hand, were receiving benefits for long periods or were absent from the UK for extended periods, it will more difficult to prove that they were exercising Treaty Rights.

 Applications under this category are document-intensive and it is not uncommon that issues arise when a relationship has broken down acrimoniously and there is little co-operation from the other partner in helping secure the relevant documents.